-LSI can help your plant transition from outdated legacy systems like PLC-5 to current and supported control technology with less costly downtime.
+LSI can help your plant transition from outdated legacy systems like PLC-5 and S5 to current and supported control technology with less costly downtime.

 Replacing Legacy Control Systems

-Even as manufacturers continue to put them to use, makers of legacy control systems have already or are in the process of ending support for these outdated products.
+Even though manufacturing facilities continue to use legacy controls, control system vendors have already or are in the process of ending support for a number of currently installed legacy products.
 Examples include:

 - Rockwell 1774, PLC-2, PLC-3, PLC-5 and SLC

 - Modicon 484, 984, Quantum

 All of these products are at the official “end of life.”
 If these products continue to function in your facilities, they put your manufacturing processes at risk for extended outages at unscheduled times.
 This obsolete hardware and software are the “brains” of the plant systems used for maintaining production, and they are too important to operate without proper support.

 Replacing Legacy Operator Interfaces